 Disappointed with their former broker, they are now working with a new advisor.
 Sheryl is an IAR who owns an RIA firm.
 She charges an asset-based fee for her services.
 They appreciate the refreshing transparency she brings to their financial planning.

-Upon examination of their portfolio a couple of years ago, she recommended that they consider rescuing their annuity from high fees, but only after the surrender period expired.
+Upon examination of their portfolio a couple of years ago, she recommended that they consider replacing their high-fee annuity, but only after the surrender period expired.

 Via a tax-free 1035 exchange, Barb and Chuck were able to move their annuity to a next-gen, no-load variable annuity offering a Return of Premium death benefit, and access to low-cost DFA and Vanguard funds.
 Sheryl was able to help them reduce fee drag by 180 basis points, and protect principal for their daughters Hannah, and Deb with the death benefit.